anshulyadav1976/n8n-copilot/README.md

 # n8n Copilot (MVP)

 Streamlit-based AI copilot for n8n.
-MVP is read-only: browse workflows, executions, and get suggested JSON snippets to copy into n8n.
+MVP is read-only: connect to n8n, pick a workflow, chat with persistent context (workflow and optional execution), and generate copyable JSON snippets.

 ## Quickstart